Welcome to the Finance Department

 The Purchasing Division is responsible for managing the city’s procurement process and execution of contracts for constructing capital improvements, purchasing tangible personal property and obtaining insurance policies, as well as purchased and consulting services.

 Revenue and Licensing

 The Revenue and Licensing Division provides tax collection, reporting, education and enforcement functions for the city’s sales and use taxes, accommodation taxes, admission taxes and trash taxes.
 In addition, the division performs general accounts receivable and assessments billing and collection functions.
-The licensing function of the division includes collection and enforcement activities for regular business licenses (sales, use, accommodation, admission, and trash hauler licenses), liquor licenses, medical and recreational marijuana business licenses, special event licenses, dog licenses and other licensing by the city.
+The licensing function of the division includes collection and enforcement activities for regular business licenses (sales, use, accommodation, admission, and trash hauler licenses), liquor licenses, medical and recreational marijuana business licenses, and other special licensing by the city.

 The Risk Management Division plays an essential role in minimizing risk exposure for city employees, residents and visitors, as well as the city’s fleet and facilities.
 The division works closely with departments – providing training, guidance and recommendations to safely meet city objectives.
 This division also manages the city’s insurance programs including workers’ compensation and liability insurance.